NREL/OpenStudio-aws-gem/README.md

 There is an underlying attempt to merge several OpenStudio based gems into one and have a general OpenStudio namespace for ruby classes.

+The AWS SDK gem is custom built and distributed with this gem in order to remove the JSON dependency.
+If you are running ruby 1.9 or greater, then JSON is installed in teh std lib and should be called out in the gemspec.